Current Doctoral Student in Curriculum and Instruction, Northern Arizona University, Flagstaff, AZ.

 Rocky Ridge School, Rocky Ridge, AZ 1997 - 1998 Student Teacher and Served as the Consolidated School Reform Plan - Committee Manager.

-A Focus on Math: Section 1 - High Quality Materials - This short film illustrates the use of guided instruction with high quality Montessori math materials for multi-sensory exploration of math concepts in the STAR School 3-to-3rd (Age 3 to Grade 3) project.
-This is one in a series of three short films demonstrating how and why the STAR School's 3-to-3rd project focuses on math.
+A Focus on Math: High Quality Materials - This short film illustrates the use of guided instruction with high quality Montessori math materials for multi-sensory exploration of math concepts in the STAR School 3-to-3rd (Age 3 to Grade 3) project.
+This is one in a series of eight instructional films demonstrating the STAR School's 3-to-3rd method.

-A Focus on Math: Section 2 - Áhi'iltaa, Mathi in Cultural Context - This short film illustrates the use of Dine' (Navajo) Language and Culture in the math curriculum in the STAR School 3-to-3rd project.
-This is the second in a series of three short films demonstrating how and why the STAR School's 3-to-3rd (Age 3 to Grade 3) project focuses on math.
+A Focus on Math: Áhi'iltaa, Math in Cultural Context - This short film illustrates the use of Dine' (Navajo) Language and Culture in the math curriculum in the STAR School 3-to-3rd project.
+This is one in a series of eight instructional films demonstrating the STAR School's 3-to-3rd (Age 3 to Grade 3) method.

-A Focus on Math: Section 3 - The Math Relationship - This short film illustrates how the STAR School 3-to-3rd Project recognizes the Relationship of Math to the world within their curriculum.
-This is the third in a series of three short films demonstrating how and why the STAR School's 3-to-3rd (Age 3 to Grade 3) project focuses on math.
+A Focus on Math: The Math Relationship - This short film illustrates how the STAR School 3-to-3rd Project recognizes the Relationship of Math to the world within their curriculum.
+This is one in a series of eight instructional films demonstrating the STAR School's 3-to-3rd (Age 3 to Grade 3) method.

 STAR Peacemaking - An Educational Documentary in which STAR (Service To All Relations) School Students and Staff Demonstrate how Navajo Peacemaking is Taught and Implemented to Create a Compassionate and Responsive School Environment.